christnp/christnp.github.io/_projects/4_project.markdown

 	---
 	layout: post
 	title: Project
-	description: a project with a background image
+	abstract: a project with a background image
 	img: /img/12.jpg
 	---